 Executive Director, Ama Frimpong is an attorney who graduated from Salem College in 2011, and from Wake Forest University School of Law in 2014.
 She dedicated her first years of practice to immigration and criminal defense.
 Most recently, from July to November 2016, she taught English as a Second Language to high school students in Colombia, South America.
 Frimpong has demonstrated a commitment to public service, serving on non-profit boards such as the Children’s Law Center of North Carolina.
 She is thrilled to serve the Dare County Latino population through Mano al Hermano, sharing her organizational and Spanish language skills as well as her legal background.

-Executive Director, Jessica Loose taught herself Spanish while living and working in Puerto Rico for seven years.
+Director of Marketing, Jessica Loose taught herself Spanish while living and working in Puerto Rico for seven years.
 She moved to the Outer Banks in 1984 and worked in real estate for seventeen years, then earned a Master’s Degree in Teaching English as a Second Language (TESOL) from Shenandoah University.
 She taught ESL in Dare County Schools for 14 years, retiring in June 2016.
 In addition to co-teaching adult ESL classes through Mano al Hermano, Loose creates online ESL courses for a language learning software company, Lingo Jingo.
 Loose welcomes the opportunity to share her passion for teaching, creating educational materials, and supporting the Latino community.